apache/ozone/hadoop-hdds/docs/content/feature/PrefixFSO.md

 ```

 In reference to efforts towards supporting protocol aware buckets within a
-single OM the following configurations can be used to define the default value
+single OM, the following configurations can be used to define the default value
-for bucket layout during bucket creation if the client (S3 or o3fs) is not
+for bucket layout during bucket creation if the client is not
 passing the bucket layout argument.

 By default, the buckets will default to OBS behaviour.